-This award recognizes excellence in clinical mentoring by a faculty member who demonstrates qualities of a trusted advisor and an influential supporter as demonstrated by the accomplishments of individual mentees.
+This award recognizes excellence in clinical mentoring by a faculty member who demonstrates the qualities of a trusted advisor and an influential supporter as demonstrated by the accomplishments of individual mentees.

 Research Mentoring Award:

-This award recognizes excellence in research mentoring by a faculty member who demonstrates qualities of a trusted advisor and an influential supporter as demonstrated by the accomplishments of individual mentees.
+This award recognizes excellence in research mentoring by a faculty member who demonstrates the qualities of a trusted advisor and an influential supporter as demonstrated by the accomplishments of individual mentees.